-This Extended Payment Arrangement grants customers 6 to 18 months to pay arrearages as a result of a Delinquent Balance directly related to COVID-19.
+This Extended Payment Arrangement grants customers up to 18 months (based on amount owing) to pay arrearages as a result of a Delinquent Balance directly related to COVID-19.

 Late Fees on Past Due balances will be suspended if the current amount is paid by the due date.

-All customers who Opt In for this program must either maintain a credit rating of Good or higher (after the refund) or repay the Deposit Amount Refunded in Installments over the next 6-18 months.
+All customers who receive a Refund of their Deposit must either maintain a credit rating of Good or higher (after the refund) or repay the Deposit Amount Refunded in Installments over the next 6-18 months.

 Rate Increase Delay

 Due to the Negative Economic Impact the Coronavirus has caused many of our members, the Board of Directors has postponed any rate increases through 2021 to assist our members.